rockonsoft/camelJson/README.md

 ## Conclusion
 * This is quite a trivial exercise, but a nice way to do a roundup of all the relevant tooling for .Net Core, Python and Node.js.
-* It took me about three times longer to get the .Net core solution going that with Python and Node.js.
+* It took me about three times longer to get the .Net core solution going than with Python and Node.js.
 It also helps that Ubuntu comes with
   Python and Node.js pre-installed.
 * Manipulating JSON just feels more part of the languages when using Python and Javascript.
 * That said, .Net core is cool and would only get better.
 In my mind it is geared towards bigger solutions.